Carnagion/dissertation/diss/diss.typ

     )
 }

-It can be observed from @table:branch-bound-heathrow-results that the two different decomposed de-icing approaches -- by TOBT and by CTOT -- result in nearly identical makespans, earliest and latest de-icing times, and objective values across all problem instances, with decomposed de-icing by CTOT attaining only a #calc.round((heathrow-improvements.tobt-ctot - 1.0) * 100, digits: 2)% improvement in objective values on average compared to decomposed de-icing by TOBT.
+It can be observed from @table:branch-bound-heathrow-results that the two different decomposed de-icing approaches -- by TOBT and by CTOT -- result in nearly identical makespans, earliest and latest de-icing times, objective values, and runway hold times across all problem instances, with the latter attaining only a #calc.round((heathrow-improvements.tobt-ctot - 1.0) * 100, digits: 2)% improvement in objective values on average compared to the former.

 However, integrated de-icing achieves #calc.round((heathrow-improvements.tobt-integrated - 1.0) * 100, digits: 2)% and #calc.round((heathrow-improvements.ctot-integrated - 1.0) * 100, digits: 2)% better objective values on average compared to decomposed de-icing by TOBT and by CTOT respectively.
-It also produces consdierably shorter makespans in the larger problem instances, indicating better runway utilisation over time compared to its decomposed counterparts -- even when using a rolling horizon.
+It also produces shorter makespans in the larger problem instances, indicating better runway utilisation over time compared to its decomposed counterparts -- even when using a rolling horizon.

+Additionally, integrated de-icing results in considerably lower runway hold times (and thus higher stand holding times) for every single instance, although it should be noted that neither decomposed approach specifically optimises for stand holding.

+@chart:branch-bound-heathrow-avg-runtimes further shows the mean runtime for each individual problem instance solved using each de-icing approach.
+It can be seen that decomposed de-icing is faster than integrated de-icing for small- and medium-sized problem instances, but slower for large instances.

 #let branch-bound-heathrow-benches = (
     tobt: benches("benches/heathrow/deice-tobt/", range(1, 20 + 1) + range(26, 30 + 1)),
     ctot: benches("benches/heathrow/deice-ctot/", range(1, 20 + 1) + range(26, 30 + 1)),
     integrated: benches("benches/heathrow/deice-integrated/", range(1, 30 + 1)),
 )

-@chart:branch-bound-heathrow-avg-runtimes further shows the mean runtime for each individual problem instance solved using each de-icing approach.
-It can be seen that decomposed de-icing is faster than integrated de-icing for small- and medium-sized problem instances, but slower for large instances.

 #let branch-bound-heathrow-avg-runtimes = avg-runtime-graph(
     size: (12, 8),